 All habitats recorded in Banstead Downs can be used by bats for foraging and commuting.
-Suitable roosting habitat is also prevalent across the woodland and individual scattered trees, particularly those mature trees developing veteran features (or those that may already qualify as veteran).
+Suitable roosting habitat is also prevalent across the woodland and individual scattered trees, particularly those mature trees that have or are developing veteran features.
 Details of these are provided in Table 6.